suchandler96/gem5-NVDLA/README.md

 7. `bsc-util/nvdla_utilities/example_usage/` includes caffe models, compiled register traces & other log files for multiple testcases, and example sweeping parameter configuration json files.

 # Installation and Sample Tests
 Running simulation in a docker environment is strongly recommended as it saves time and effort to install dependencies.
-However, due to the following environment requirements, we are faced with difficulties to integrate the whole flow (i.e., compiling Caffe NNs into NVDLA register trace, simulation point creation, and simulation) into one docker image, so that commands have to be run from 2 different docker environments as well as a host machine with sudo privilege:
+However, due to some environment requirements, it's difficult to integrate the whole flow (i.e., compiling Caffe NNs into NVDLA register trace, simulation point creation, and simulation) into one docker image.
+So we have to run commands from 2 different docker environments as well as a host machine with sudo privilege:
 1. Running NVDLA Virtual Platform requires a `edwinlai99/advp` container;
 2. Running full-system simulation involves moving testcase files to a disk image, which requires sudo privilege to the host machine;
 3. Building and running gem5 requires a specialized environment (in a `edwinlai99/gem5_nvdla_env` container).

-Fortunately, we provide docker images with all dependencies installed and one-step scripts for each phase (and also steps to build these docker images in `bsc-util/nvdla_utilities/BUILD.md`), so that manual efforts can be minimized.
+We provide docker images with all dependencies installed and one-step scripts for each phase (and also steps to build these docker images in `bsc-util/nvdla_utilities/BUILD.md`), so that manual efforts can be minimized.
 Throughout the whole repo, each example command will be prefixed with `(docker_image_name)#` or `$` to distinguish the running environment.
 Lines with only a `#` symbol are comments.

 ## Dependencies
 Gurobi needs to be used on the host machine, and then modify the paths in `bsc-util/nvdla_utilities/match_reg_trace_addr/CVSRAMAlloc/Makefile`.
 If not installed, the activation-pinning and mixed-pinning strategies cannot run properly.